orthorhombic/uSGP30/README.rst

 For experimental testing purposes, the :code:`SGP30` class can be instantiated with the :code:`iaq_init=False` flag set.
 This will not instruct the SGP30 sensor to initialise its baselines (for example, if the sensor itself has remained powered throughout, even if the microprocessor has not).

-This *could* be used in conjunction with a test to see if the ESP32 has been awakened from deepsleep to bypass the sensor calibration and rely solely on stored baselines... although this is so far untested and likely to be not recommended due to earlier points.
+This *could* be used in conjunction with a test to see if the ESP32 has been awakened from deepsleep to bypass the sensor calibration and rely solely on existing baselines... although this is so far untested and likely to be not recommended due to earlier points.

 Example - *Potential* Deepsleep Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~